Skip to main content

 Topiramate

-Topiramate is medicine that was made to prevent seizures in people with epilepsy.
-It is now much more commonly used in migraine prevention.
+Topiramate was made to prevent seizures in people with epilepsy.
+It is now more often used to prevent migraine attacks.

 Side effects of topiramate can include: